Erudika/paraio.org/src/monolite/partials/018-caffeine.md

 ---

 Caffeine is the default cache implementation since v1.26.
 It's built on top of the excellent Caffeine library by Ben Manes.
-This cache is supports automatic eviction and TTL for each object.
+This cache supports automatic eviction and TTL for each object.

-There's one big cache map for all Para apps.
+There's one big cache map, shared by all Para apps.
 Cached objects have keys with a unique prefix for each app.
-When the reaches its maximum size, least recently used objects are evicted. with the same name.
+When the cache reaches its maximum size or when objects in the map expire, the least recently used ones are evicted.
+Caffeine is simple and effective, making it excellent for smaller Para clusters or single-node deployments.

 These are the configuration properties for Caffeine: